The Protestants date back to Christ and the apostles.

 Question: What weapons, then, are to be used ?

-4 (For the weapons of our warfare are not carnal, but mighty through God to the pulling down of strong holds;) 2 Corinthians 10:3, 4.
+Answer: For though we walk in the flesh, we do not war after the flesh.
+For the weapons of our warfare are not carnal, but mighty through God to the pulling down of strong holds; 2 Corinthians 10:3, 4.

 Question: What, therefore, is the duty of the servant of Christ with respect to others?